Blog

 Navratri Fasting Recipe – Sabudana Thalipeeth

-High Protein & High Fibre sabudana (tapioca pearls) recipe for the Navratri season.
-It is nutritious, made with very less oil, and has the goodness of spinach too.
-This recipe is a little different sabudana recipe.
-We often make sabudana khichri or sabudana kheer.
-But this time, try this sabudana spinach thalipeeth.
+High Protein & High Fibre Sabudana (tapioca pearls) recipe for the Navratri season.
+It is nutritious, made with little oil, and has the goodness of spinach too.
+We often make Sabudana Khichdi and Kheer during the Navratri fasting season.
+This time, indulge yourself in this easy and delicious Sabudana Thalipeeth.
 It is easy to make and tastes very good when hot.
 You don’t need any chutney or any dip with this.

 What is Sabudana or Tapioca Pearls?

-Sabudana, tapioca pearls, or sago is a small white pearl-shaped food item that is made with the starch of tapioca tree roots.
-It is also known as the cassava tree found mostly in the Southern part of India.
+Sabudana is a small white pearl-shaped food item made with the starch of tapioca tree roots.
+The starch extracted from the roots is processed into small, round pearls or granules.
+The Tapioca tree is also known as the cassava tree.
+This tree is found mostly in Southern India.

 How to soak and soften Sabudana or Tapioca Pearls?